dylanpieper/ShinySurveyJS-Template/readme.md

     /?survey=survey_demographics
     ```

-    This example also includes the use of coded values.
+    This example also includes the use of coded values

 ## Tokenization